lumoslabs/comply/README.md

 ## Customizing Validation Behavior
 You can override the validation behavior by inheriting from `Comply::ValidationsController`.
 This can be useful for cases like forms which update specific attributes of an instance.

-For example, if you have a "change email" form, and you want to validate the email's uniqueness against the current user, you can override the `validation_instance` method on `Comply::ValidationsController`, set the validation controller's namespace with `enginePath`, and set up the corresponding routes.:
+For example, if you have a "change email" form, and you want to validate the email's uniqueness against the current user, you can override the `validation_instance` method on `Comply::ValidationsController`, set corresponding routes, and add the `data-validate-route` attribute to your form.
 ```ruby
 # my_validations_controller.rb
 class MyValidationsController < Comply::ValidationsController